tammycravit/tammycravit.github.io/_posts/2015-07-31-never-been-to-toledo.md

 ---
 I was having a conversation recently with a male engineer of my acquaintence.We were talking about a group I helped start at work for women in Development and Engineering.
 I explained why we'd started the group, what we hoped to accomplish, and why we felt having that space was important.

 I shared some of the experiences I've had throughout my career: times I had my opinion ignored because I was female.
 Even when I was the decision-maker.
 Times I was dismissed and talked over in meetings.
-The time a job candidate called me a "f**king bitch" for daring to communicate that I knew he was giving me a BS answer to a question.
+The time a job candidate called me a "f--king b-tch" for daring to communicate that I knew he was giving me a BS answer to a question.
 The times I've been sexually harassed in the workplace.

 He nodded attentively.
 I thought he was starting to see my point.
 Then he looked at me and said, "Surely this can't be that much of a problem anymore, though.
 I mean, I've never seen people behave that way."